AppStoreFoundation/AppcoinsUnityPlugin/README.md

 1. Close the _Player Settings_ window

-2. On the top bar click _Custom Build_
+2. On the top bar click _AppCoins_

 3. Click _Custom Android Build_